spencertipping/ni/doc/ni_by_example_1.md

 ## Installation
-`ni` should work on any Unix-based OS.
-If you have Windows and want `ni`, go get Cygwin or VirtualBox or Docker or save yourself the trouble and give your hard drive a good wipe and a fresh Ubuntu install.
+`ni` works on any Unix-based OS.
+You should use a bash prompt when calling `ni`.

 ```
 git clone git@github.com:spencertipping/ni.git